 The Greek crisis driven emigration

-Approximately 400,000 Greek citizens appear to have left Greece in the past 7 years heading to various destinations primarily in Northern and Western Europe.
+Approximately 400,000 Greek citizens appear to have left Greece after 2010 heading to various destinations primarily in Northern and Western Europe.
 But the crisis does not only feed the resurgence of Greek emigration in terms of volume, but also brings qualitative changes.
 A major transformation seems to be underway: migration is now more a matter of need rather than one of choice.
 Even though the motivations of “crisis” migrants are not limited to mere economic need but are rather framed in a wider context of lack of prospects in the country, as well as positive evaluations of life and work abroad, worsening conditions in the Greek labour market and concerns about employment and income are primary motives for many.

 Despite the fact that there is extended media coverage of this new emigration, little is known about the current intensification of emigration from Greece and its characteristics, as well as the experiences of the country’s new “crisis migrants”.
 Building on and expanding the previous work done in the context of the EUMIGRE project our research aims to cover this research gap.